The following are Work for Good's standard Terms & Conditions for Charities.

 7. Trade Marks

-7.1 In signing up to the Service we will grant you a non-exclusive and non-sub-licensable licence to display the Work for Good trademark (“the Work for Good mark”) on your website or other marketing materials.
-You must not use the Work for Good mark for any purpose other than in connection with the Service.
+7.1 In signing up to the Service we will grant you a non-exclusive and non-sub-licensable licence to display the Work for Good name and trademark (“the Work for Good Logo”) on your website or other marketing materials.
+You must not use the Work for Good Logo for any purpose other than in connection with the Service.

-7.2 The Work for Good mark may only be used and displayed in accordance with the Work for Good mark Guidelines attached at Schedule 2.
+7.2 The Work for Good Logo may only be used and displayed in accordance with the Work for Good Brand Guidelines attached at Schedule 2.

 7.3 We reserve the right to revoke the licence with immediate effect at any time.